Potherca/phpunit-testcase-traits/README.md

 - **CreateDataProviderTrait** -- _Create data-provider arrays_
-  Creates a `key/value` pair from a given one-dimensional array of values, which is meant to be returned from a data-provider method in a TestCase
+  Creates a `key/value` pair from a given one-dimensional array of values, which is meant to be returned from a data-provider method in a TestCase.

+- **CreateObjectFromAbstractClassTrait** -- _Create an object instance from an abstract class_
+  Creates a concrete object whose methods can be called and, thus, be tested.

 - **SetNonPublicPropertyTrait** -- _Change the value of a non-public class properties_

 ## Colophon